- Things to Know

 What is asthma?

 The cause of asthma is unknown.
-More is known about the abnormal conditions that occur in asthma.
+Physicians know more about the abnormal conditions that occur in asthma.
 These conditions include:

 - inflammation of the airways;